JamadadeHarshita/Metadata-Extraction-LLM-Approach-CaseStudy/README.md

 # A Large Language Model approach to extract Biographical Transcripts

 ## **Project Overview**
 The **German Memory** archive, housed at **FernUniversität in Hagen**, preserves **subjective memories** such as **biographical interviews, autobiographies, diaries, and letters** related to sociopolitical events in Germany and beyond.
-This project integrates AI-driven metadata extraction to enhance accessibility and analysis of these historical materials.
+This project integrates AI-driven metadata extraction to enhance accessibility and analysis of these historical materials.<br><br>